xenify-io/litepaper/README.md

 ### ♦️ Staking
   - Join the Xenify revolution by staking your XNF tokens and become an integral part of the platform's growth.
 As a staker, you will earn a well-deserved share of protocol fees and swap fees generated within the ecosystem.
 Experience the exceptional rewards from both burning activities and swap fees across supported chains, making your participation in Xenify's ecosystem truly worthwhile.

-  - Explore Xenify's innovative staking model that empowers users to stake XNF tokens and earn a portion of protocol fees originating from direct burns of DXN or FENIX.
+  - Explore Xenify's innovative staking model that empowers users to stake XNF tokens and earn a portion of protocol fees originating from direct burns of DXN or XDOGE.
 Delight in the advantage of receiving rewards in the form of native chain rewards, a highly sought-after and liquid asset, ensuring a remarkable return on your investment.

   - Uncover Xenify's unique swap fee distribution mechanism, allocating an astounding 100% of the platform's swap fees to its dedicated stakers.
 By staking XNF tokens, you'll enjoy a consistent flow of income through native chain rewards.
 This substantial distribution not only bolsters the token price but also further incentivizes stakers, cultivating a robust token value and fostering long-term commitment.